InventorForgeMakerspace/website/README.md

-# Dundee MakerSpace Theme
+# Inventor Forge MakerSpace Theme

-This is the theme for the [Dundee MakerSpace website](http://www.terminalpixel.co.uk/)
+This is the theme for the [Inventor Forge MakerSpace website](http://www.inventorforgemakerspace.org/)

 ## Requirements